-I say this from hard-won experience.
-Getting your hands on the kind of information you'll find in Escape to Mexico is…without question…the BEST FIRST STEP YOU CAN TAKE toward making Mexico your new home.
+And getting your hands on the kind of information you'll find in your Escape to Mexico Manual is…without question…the BEST FIRST STEP YOU CAN TAKE toward making Mexico your new full-time or part-time home.
 No other resource will help you make it happen quicker, faster, easier, or more affordably.

-What Makes Escape to Mexico Different From Other "Resources" You'll Find About Mexico?
+What Makes Our Escape to Mexico Manual Different From Other "Resources" You'll Find About Mexico?